Odd radio circle

-In astronomy, an Odd Radio Circle (ORC) is a very large, (Over 50 thousand times the diameter of our very own Milky Way ~ 3 Million Light-years) unexplained astronomical object that, at radio wavelengths, is highly circular and brighter along its edges.
-As of 27 April 2021, there have been five such objects (and possibly six more) observed.
+In astronomy, an odd radio circle (ORC) is a very large (over 50 times the diameter of our Milky Way ~ 3 million light years) unexplained astronomical object that, at radio wavelengths, is highly circular and brighter along its edges.
+As of October 2025, there have been 8 such objects (and possibly six more) observed.
 The observed ORCs are bright at radio wavelengths, but are not visible at visible, infrared or X-ray wavelengths.
 This is due to the physical process producing this radiation, which is thought to be synchrotron radiation.
 Three of the ORCs contain optical galaxies in their centers, suggesting that the galaxies might have formed these objects.